zulip/python-zulip-api/README.md

    ./tools/provision -p <path_to_your_python_version>`
    ```

+5. The above step, if successful, will tell you the command to "source" your
+   virtual environment.
+Run that command!

-5. You should now be able to run all the tests within this virtualenv.
+6. You should now be able to run all the tests within this virtualenv.

 ### Running tests